-The gold concessions include the Tundayme prospect, which is immediately adjacent to Corriente's Mirador copper deposit land holdings and is approximately 15 km from Aurelian Resources Inc.'s newly discovered Fruta del Norte gold zone.
-The Tundayme prospect has approximately 8 km of north-south trending structures that extend along strike to the Mirador Project.
+The gold assets include the Tundayme (also referred to as Caya 36) prospect, which is immediately adjacent to Corriente's Mirador Project land holdings and approximately 15 km from Aurelian Resources Inc.'s newly discovered Fruta del Norte gold zone.
+The Tundayme prospect has approximately 8 km of north-south trending structures that extend along strike to the Mirador project.
 This 8 km trend is oriented in the same direction as the Fruta del Norte mineralized trend and parts have had preliminary prospecting and soil sampling performed by Corriente.

 Further work is required to follow-up anomalous gold soil and rock samples from that initial work.
 Also included is a second set of concessions approximately 50 km southwest of Mirador called the Piedra Liza prospect.
-Within the Piedra Liza prospect, four clusters of anomalous gold soil samples occur over a 6 km trend that is on-strike and north of the Nambija area, which has produced over three million ounces of gold by local estimates.
-Follow-up ground work identified altered rock samples with maximum gold values at 1 - 4 g/t.
-The Qualified Person for this disclosure is John Drobe, P.Geo, Chief Geologist for the company.
+Within the Piedra Liza prospect, four clusters of anomalous gold soil samples occur over a six km trend that is on-strike and north of the Nambija area, which has produced over three million ounces of gold by local estimates.
+Follow-up ground work has identified altered rock samples with maximum gold values at 1 - 4 g/t.
+The Qualified Person for this disclosure is John Drobe, P.Geo, Chief Geologist.